 The first American Arbor Day was celebrated on April 10, 1872 when Nebraskans planted an estimated 1 million trees.
 Nebraska journalist and politician, J. Sterling Morton, planted orchards, shade trees and windbreaks on his own farm at Nebraska City.
 Morton was Secretary of Agriculture for President Cleveland and later served on Nebraska’s Board of Agriculture when he proposed that a special day be set aside dedicated to tree planting and raising awareness of the importance of trees.
 Nebraska made Arbor Day a legal holiday in 1885, using the date April 22 to commemorate Morton’s birthday.
 For more on the history of Arbor Day, visit here.
 The Arbor Day Foundation continues Morton’s work.

-As part of their 100-Year Anniversary Celebration, Cleveland Metroparks’ will be giving away 7,000 native tree seedlings this weekend!
-To learn about other Arbor Day events in Northeast Ohio, check out the Sustainable Cleveland Arbor Day 2017 page.
+To learn about Arbor Day events in Northeast Ohio, check out the Sustainable Cleveland Arbor Day 2019 page.

 When planting trees in your yard, be sure to review the Cleveland Tree Plan’s Guide for Species Selection to determine what tree species will have the highest survival rate and provide the greatest benefits.

 And if you’re planting more than trees, check out resources for native plants and the LEAP Native Plant Nurseries Map.

 Some upcoming native plant sales, tree giveaways and workshops:

 - The Wilderness Center on April 27th from 9am-4pm and April 28th from 1pm-4pm

 - Nature Center at Shaker Lake's Annual Plant Sale on May 11th from 9:30am – 1:00pm